GeeksDiary/Molecules/_includes/basics.md

 <div class="example-caption">
     Alternatively use Activity.Parallel instead of Activity.Sequence
     run specified activites in parallel.
-    Runs A.Foo and B.Bar() in parallel.
-When both of them are complete runs D.Jar().
+    Run A.Foo and B.Bar in parallel.
+When both of them are complete, run D.Jar.
 </div>
 ```csharp
 Activity